docpad/docpad/README.md

 - [Roy](http://roy.brianmckenna.org/) to JavaScript `.js.roy`
 - [Move](http://movelang.org/) to JavaScript `.js.move`

 ### Parsers

 - [YAML](https://github.com/visionmedia/js-yaml) with `--- yaml` (default)
 - [CoffeeScript](http://jashkenas.github.com/coffee-script/) with `--- coffee`

+_Parsers are used inside the meta data areas of your content_

 ## How does it work?